JhonnyJason/secret-manager-client-sources/ressources/README.md

 client.getSecret( secretId )
 client.getSecret( String )

+# Note incompatibility with older version... :-(
-client.getSecretFrom( secretId, setterNodeId ) # a secret setterNodeId has set for us client.getSecretFrom( String, StringHex )
+# client.getSecretFrom( secretId, setterNodeId ) # a secret setterNodeId has set for us - this is the old version
+client.getSecretFrom( fromdId, secretId ) # a secret fromId has set for us client.getSecretFrom( StringHex, String )

 client.setSecret( secretId, secret )